Writing Your First Limnoria Plugin¶

 The rest of __init__.py

-using third-party modules in your plugin.
-If you are, then you need to add
+third-party modules in your plugin.
+If you are, you may wish to add

 additional import statements and reload